nopp/aawt/README.md

 	* AmazonS3ReadOnlyAccess
 	* AWSCloudTrailReadOnlyAccess
 	* AmazonDynamoDBReadOnlyAccess
-	You need to create an inline policy (getConsoleEC2) to allow method "GetConsoleOutput":
+	You need to create an inline policy (getConsoleEC2) to allow method "GetConsoleOutput" and "GetConsoleScreenshot":
 	{
 	    "Version": "2012-10-17",
 	    "Statement": [
 		{
 		    "Effect": "Allow",
+		    "Action": [
-	            "Action": "ec2:GetConsoleOutput*",
+			"ec2:GetConsoleOutput*",
+			"ec2:GetConsoleScreenshot*"
+		    ],
 		    "Resource": "*"
 		}
 	    ]
 	}
 	You need to enable "Monitor your estimated charges"